Oleksandra-Shevchenko/IMDb-Analysis/README.md

   - **IMDb_dataset.title_crew → title.crew.tsv**

  Contains directors and writers for each title, often stored as comma-separated IDs.

+🧹 Data Preparation: Making the Data Clean and Analysis-Ready

+High-quality analysis starts with clean data.
+Before diving into the exploration, I completed the following data preparation steps (the full code and process details are available in [cleaning_scripts](./cleaning_scripts)):

+- Data merging: The original TSV files were converted to CSV and merged using the common movie identifier (tconst) to form a unified dataset for analysis (specifically, title_ratings and title_basics tables).

+- Handling missing values: Missing data in key columns (averageRating, numVotes, genres, runtimeMinutes, startYear) was addressed—primarily by removing incomplete rows or imputing values logically—to ensure accurate calculations.

+- Data type conversion: Columns such as startYear, runtimeMinutes, averageRating, and numVotes were cast to appropriate numeric formats.

+- Parsing categorical data: Genre values, as well as director and actor identifiers (stored as comma-separated strings), were parsed—often within SQL queries—for entity-level analysis.

  &nbsp;
 ## Tools & Technologies